Student Services

 ID Cards

 The ID card is the physical extension of the O-Key information.
-ID cards are used for on-campus purchases, meal plan transactions, borrowing library items, riding the off-campus Stillwater bus without charge, entering selected events, entering secured doors if permitted and access to the Colvin Recreation Center.
+ID cards are used for on-campus purchases, meal plan transactions, borrowing library items, riding the off-campus Stillwater bus without charge, entering selected events, entering secured doors if permitted, and accessing the Colvin Recreation Center.

 Email and File Storage

 Email is provided to all employees and students.
-Cowboy Mail (Microsoft Office 365) contains generous file storage options with OneDrive and Microsoft Office Products, communication tools with email and Teams.
+Cowboy Mail, OSU's email service provided by Microsoft Office 365 contains generous file storage options through Microsoft OneDrive and offers access to other Microsoft Office products and communication tools.

 myOKSTATE Banner Portal